 The chapter’s annual election meeting is scheduled for the evening of Saturday, Aug.
 4, 2018, following the Sunshine State Awards ceremony in Miami.

 Election shall be by simple majority vote of eligible chapter members.
-All chapter members in good standing are welcome to vote by in-person ballot or via email prior to the election.
+All chapter members in good standing are welcome to vote by in-person ballot at the election.
 Want to check your status?
 Email immediate past president Dori Zinn to see if you’re eligible.